 Hours after the warrant was issued, Sudan revoked the licences of at least six foreign aid agencies, giving no reason for the decision, aid officials said.
 "This will have a major impact on humanitarian work in Darfur," said one aid official.

-Tension mounted in Sudan's western Darfur region, where U.N. officials said hundreds of Sudanese government troops paraded through the regional capital El Fasher in a show of strength.
+U.N. officials said hundreds of government troops paraded through the regional capital El Fasher in a show of strength.

-Sudan's under-secretary of foreign affairs, Mutrif Siddiq, told Reuters Bashir plans to attend an Arab summit set for this month in Qatar despite the warrant.
+Sudan's under-secretary of foreign affairs, Mutrif Siddiq, said Bashir planned to attend an Arab summit in Qatar later this month despite the warrant.

-ICC Registrar Silvana Arbia said the court expects enforcement of the arrest warrant of states party to the Rome Statute that set up the court and United Nations member states.
+The ICC said it expected enforcement of the arrest warrant by countries party to the Rome Statute that set up the court and United Nations member nations.

-Violence has spiked in Darfur in the months leading up to the ICC decision.
-Sudanese government officials expect Darfur rebels to step up attacks after the court's announcement.
+Violence has risen in Darfur in recent months, and Sudanese government officials expect rebels to step up their attacks.

-The court said its decision on Wednesday not to include a genocide charge could change "if additional evidence is gathered by the prosecution" and it sought an amendment to the warrant.
+The ICC said the non-inclusion of a genocide charge could change "if additional evidence is gathered by the prosecution".

 Aid workers said Sudanese officials told them to pull some staff out of parts of Darfur earlier this week because the humanitarian workers might be targeted.

 "Khartoum is going to react violently against Darfur's population.
-And we are ready to defend our people," said Ahmed Abdel Shafie, leader of a rebel Sudan Liberation Army (SLA).
+And we are ready to defend our people," said Ahmed Abdel Shafie, leader of a rebel Sudan Liberation Army.